astronomer/docs/astro/create-and-link-connections.md

 Using the Environment Manager, you can quickly and securely create connections once and share them to multiple Deployments without having to set up your own secrets backend.
 You can also create a connection once and use it across multiple Airflow Deployments.

+For example, you can configure a connection with the credentials for a sandbox or development environment.
+Then, you can later configure your connection to be applied to all Deployments in the workspace by default.
+This means that when you create new Deployments, they automatically have access to your development environment.
+Later, you can edit the connection to point to your production resources by using [field overrides](#override-connection-fields).

 Compared to creating a connection in the Airflow UI, when you create a connection in the Cloud UI, you can:

 - Share the connection with multiple Deployments within the Workspace.
 - Override fields in the connection for individual Deployments.
-- Share connections with local Airflow environments.
+- Share connections with local Airflow environments using the Astro CLI.
 See [Import and export connections and variables](import-export-connections-variables.md#from-the-astro-cloud-ui).
 - Use connections in branch-based deploys and PR previews.
-- [Import connections](import-export-connections-variables.md) to a local environment.

-For example, you can configure a connection with the credentials for a sandbox or development environment.
-Then, you can later configure your connection to be applied to all Deployments in the workspace by default.
-This means that when you create new Deployments, they automatically have access to your development environment.
-Later, you can edit the connection to point to your production resources by using [field overrides](#override-connection-fields).

 ![Example of the Connections tab in the Astro Environment Manager page](/img/docs/connections-env-mgmt.png)